auth0/docs/articles/quickstart/spa/flutter/01-login.md

 ## Add login to your app

-<a href="https://auth0.com/docs/authenticate/login/auth0-universal-login" target="_blank">Universal Login</a> is the easiest way to set up authentication in your application.
+<a href="https://auth0.com/docs/authenticate/login/auth0-universal-login" target="_blank" rel="noreferrer">Universal Login</a> is the easiest way to set up authentication in your application.
 We recommend using it for the best experience, best security, and the fullest array of features.

 Integrate Auth0 Universal Login in your Flutter app by importing the SDK and instantiating the `Auth0` class using your Auth0 domain and Client ID values.
 See this example, which instantiates the class inside a widget state object: